 Readmission after dismissal will be permitted only in exceptional cases, after a lapse of one year, and with the approval of the Academic Standards Committee.
 However, the Academic Standards Committee will hear immediate appeals of decisions of dismissal.
-When the committee considers dismissal appeals, the student may request that a representative from the faculty or Student Academic Services consider speaking on his/her behalf, but the representative will not vote.
+When the committee considers dismissal appeals, the student may request that a representative from the faculty or Center for Academic Support and Advising consider speaking on his/her behalf, but the representative will not vote.